ramsnerm/Caesar-Chiffre/README.md

-# Welcome to the a Ceasar ChiffreImplementation
+# Welcome to a small Ceasar Chiffre Implementation!

 Welcome to my small software implementation of the Caesar cipher in PYTHON!
 This project dives into the fascinating world of cryptography, specifically focusing on the very simple Caesar cipher.
 Caesar encryption is a simple symmetric encryption method.
 As one of the simplest and least secure methods, it is mainly used to illustrate the basic principles of cryptology.
 Dive into the world of encryption with this simple piece of softwere!.
 For more details about the Caesar Chiffre take a look to the [Caesar Chiffre Wikipedia](https://en.wikipedia.org/wiki/Caesar_cipher).